fsmosca/combat/README.md

 --win-adjudication score=700 count=4 ^
 --parallel 1
 ```

+To enable engine logging and saved in engine_log.txt, use the --engine-log flag.
+`combat.py --engine-config-name ... --engine-log`

+All logs are saved in combat_log.txt, to save in a different log, use the --log-filename option.
+`combat.py --engine-config-name ... --log-filename mylog.txt`

 Also check the windows batch file run_combat.bat which can be found in this repo.
 You can modify and run it.